Bicheng-G/Fake-News-Detection/README.md

 **To Do**:

-- [ ] Properdocumentation of project
+- [ ] Proper documentation of the project